bobbyr13/airplane_seating_allocation/README.md

 Assumptions:

-Sperated metric is how many times we split the group, Aisles are irrelevant,
+Sperated metric is how many times we split the group,

+Aisles are irrelevant,

-Rectangular seating plan - will only be two variables (rows and seat plan), Assign algorithm assumes that the existing seat bookings don't have spaces in between them in a given row.
+Rectangular seating plan - will only be two variables (rows and seat plan),

+Assign algorithm assumes that the existing seat bookings don't have spaces in between them in a given row.

 Database file seat letter are ordered alphabetically - seat row is not important.

 Priority is given based on the order of bookings in CSV file, regardless of if this results in empty seats.

 Questions:

 Will there be names in the database before starting?

 Errors/Unforseen outcomes:

-Entering 9 as group size resulted in 3 rows of 4 for some reason Database kept locking
+Entering 9 as group size resulted in 3 rows of 4 for some reason

+Database kept locking

 Initial plan was to use array - might get to work with lists

 To Do
 -------------------------------------------------
-Create list based modification
+Create list based modification.

-Create a test list
+Create a test list.

-Correct spacing assumption
+Correct spacing assumption.

-Create a list of optional additions/parameters Annotate all functions that are not obvious
+Create a list of optional additions/parameters.

+Annotate all functions that are not obvious.